Carbon Capture, Use and Storage

 - Siting, leases and real estate issues, including pore space issues

-- Low carbon fuel standards and other renewable energy incentives to help maximize biofuel sales and other transaction economics, including California's low carbon fuel standard
+- Low carbon fuel standards (LCFS) and other renewable energy incentives to help maximize biofuel sales and other transaction economics, including the federal Renewable Fuel Standard (RFS) and Renewable Identification Numbers (RINs), and California's low carbon fuel standard and LCFS credits

 - CO2 purchase and sale agreements, transport agreements and storage monitoring agreements